rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 #### Windows known issues

-You must enable IPv6 on the public interface, or the netsh commands that nova-agent runs to set network will fail with the following error:
+You must enable IPv6 on the public interface, or the `netsh` commands that nova-agent runs to set the network fail with the following error:

     {"returncode":"1","message":"Command Failed. , Output:Element not found.\\r\\n"}